-- Internally resets chip if not periodically reloaded. - Debug mode. - Enabled by software but requires a hardware reset or a watchdog reset/interrupt to be disabled. - Incorrect/Incomplete feed sequence causes reset/interrupt if enabled. - Flag to indicate watchdog reset. - Programmable 32-bit timer with internal prescaler. - Selectable time period from $(T{cy(WDCLK)} \times 256 \times 4)$ to $(T{cy(WDCLK)} \times 2^{32} \times 4)$ in multiples of $T{cy(WDCLK)} \times 4$. - The Watchdog Clock (WDCLK) source can be selected from the RTC clock, the Internal RC oscillator (IRC), or the APB peripheral clock.
+- Internally resets chip if not periodically reloaded. - Debug mode. - Enabled by software but requires a hardware reset or a watchdog reset/interrupt to be disabled. - Incorrect/Incomplete feed sequence causes reset/interrupt if enabled. - Flag to indicate watchdog reset. - Programmable 32-bit timer with internal prescaler.

+- Selectable time period from $(T{cy(WDCLK)} \times 256 \times 4)$ to $(T{cy(WDCLK)} \times 2^{32} \times 4)$ in multiples of $T{cy(WDCLK)} \times 4$. - The Watchdog Clock (WDCLK) source can be selected from the RTC clock, the Internal RC oscillator (IRC), or the APB peripheral clock.
 This gives a wide range of potential timing choices of Watchdog operation under different power reduction conditions.
 It also provides the ability to run the WDT from an entirely internal source that is not dependent on an external crystal and its associated components and wiring, for increased reliability.

-7.24 RTC and battery RAM
+7.23 RTC and battery RAM

 The RTC is a set of counters for measuring time when system power is on, and optionally when it is off.
 It uses little power in Power-down mode.
-On the LPC2378, the RTC can be clocked by a separate 32.768 kHz oscillator or by a programmable prescale divider based on the APB clock.
+On the LPC2364/66/68, the RTC can be clocked by a separate 32.768 kHz oscillator, or by a programmable prescale divider based on the APB clock.
 Also, the RTC is powered by its own power supply pin, VBAT, which can be connected to a battery or to the same 3.3 V supply used by the rest of the device.

 The VBAT pin supplies power only to the RTC and the Battery RAM.
 These two functions require a minimum of power to operate, which can be supplied by an external battery.
-When the CPU and the rest of chip functions are stopped and power removed, the RTC can supply an alarm output that can be used by external hardware to restore chip power and resume operation.

-- Measures the passage of time to maintain a calendar and clock. - Ultra low power design to support battery powered systems. - Provides Seconds, Minutes, Hours, Day of Month, Month, Year, Day of Week, and Day of Year. - Dedicated 32 kHz oscillator or programmable prescaler from APB clock. - Dedicated power supply pin can be connected to a battery or to the main 3.3 V. - An alarm output pin is included to assist in waking up from Power-down mode, or when the chip has had power removed to all functions except the RTC and Battery RAM. - Periodic interrupts can be generated from increments of any field of the time registers, and selected fractional second values. - 2 kB data SRAM powered by VBAT. - RTC and Battery RAM power supply is isolated from the rest of the chip.
+- Measures the passage of time to maintain a calendar and clock. - Ultra low power design to support battery powered systems. - Provides Seconds, Minutes, Hours, Day of Month, Month, Year, Day of Week, and Day of Year. - Dedicated 32 kHz oscillator or programmable prescaler from APB clock. - Dedicated power supply pin can be connected to a battery or to the main 3.3 V. - Periodic interrupts can be generated from increments of any field of the time registers, and selected fractional second values. - 2 kB data SRAM powered by VBAT. - RTC and Battery RAM power supply is isolated from the rest of the chip.

-7.25 Clocking and power control
+7.24 Clocking and power control

-7.25.1 Crystal oscillators
+7.24.1 Crystal oscillators

-The LPC2378 includes three independent oscillators.
+The LPC2364/66/68 includes three independent oscillators.
 These are the Main Oscillator, the Internal RC oscillator, and the RTC oscillator.
 Each oscillator can be used for more than one purpose as required in a particular application.
 Any of the three clock sources can be chosen by software to drive the PLL and ultimately the CPU.

-Following reset, the LPC2378 will operate from the Internal RC oscillator until switched by software.
+Following reset, the LPC2364/66/68 will operate from the Internal RC oscillator until switched by software.
 This allows systems to operate without any external crystal and the bootloader code to operate at a known frequency.

-7.25.1.1 Internal RC oscillator
+7.24.1.1 Internal RC oscillator